 Through its many research and education efforts, The Emperor's Bridge Campaign is doing everything it can to lodge this truer picture of the Emperor into the public imagination.

 Our upcoming book of selected Proclamations of Emperor Norton will be be a key tool in this enterprise.

-Either way, it will take every day of the next six years to build the support necessary for this bridge-naming proposal to succeed.
+But, whether an Emperor Norton Bridge resolution is to be introduced in Sacramento in 2019 or in 2022, it will take every day of the next 6 months or 3-and-a-half years to build the support necessary for this bridge-naming proposal to succeed.